-Parliament sessions adjourned till 2 pm after Congress leader calls Droupadi Murmu ‘rashtrapatni’
+Parliament sessions adjourned till 3 pm after Congress leader calls Droupadi Murmu ‘rashtrapatni’

 Rajya Sabha and Lok Sabha on Thursday were adjourned as the Opposition pressed for a discussion on inflation and the treasury benches demanded an apology from Congress leader Adhir Ranjan Chowdhury for referring to President Droupadi Murmu as “rashtrapatni”, PTI reported.

-While the Rajya Sabha was adjourned till 2pm, the Lok Sabha was adjourned till 4 pm, reported The Hindu.
+While the Rajya Sabha was adjourned till 3pm, the Lok Sabha was adjourned till 4 pm.

 Chowdhury made the remark while protesting against the questioning of Congress chief Sonia Gandhi by the Enforcement Directorate, the Hindustan Times reported.
 Gandhi is being investigated in a money-laundering case related to the National Herald newspaper.